-The People with Significant Control Regime
+I. The People with Significant Control Regime

-The Small Business, Enterprise and Employment Act 2015 inserted new provisions (a new Part 21A) into the UK Companies Act 2006 (the 'CA 2006') relating to gathering and recording information about people with significant control (each, a 'PSC') of UK companies.
-Those provisions are due to come into substantive effect on 6 April 2016, following the imminent coming into force of The Register of People with Significant Control Regulations 2016.
-At the same time, The Limited Liability Partnerships (Register of People with Significant Control) Regulations 2016 will apply the same regime to UK limited liability partnerships ('LLPs').
-1
+he Small Business, Enterprise and Employment Act 2015 inserted new provisions (a new Part 21A) into the U.K. Companies Act 2006 ("CA 2006") relating to gathering and recording information about people with significant control ("PSCs") of U.K. companies.
+Those provisions came into substantive effect on April 6, 2016, following the imminent coming into force of the Register of People with Significant Control Regulations 2016.
+At the same time, the Limited Liability Partnerships (Register of People with Significant Control) Regulations 2016 applies the same regime to U.K. limited liability partnerships ('LLPs').1

-UK public companies are already subject to a regime under Part 22 of the CA 2006 under which information about persons interested in their shares is gathered and made available.
-The new people with significant control regime (the 'PSC Regime') will mean that, for the first time, UK private companies and LLPs will need to identify their registrable PSCs.
-Listed companies that are subject to the DTR regime are excluded from the scope of the PSC Regime.
+Jim McNally is a partner and Anthony Lombardi is an associate at Schulte Roth & Zabel in London.
+U.K. public companies are already subject to a regime under Part 22 of the CA 2006 under which information about persons interested in their shares is gathered and made available.2 The new people with significant control regime ('PSC Regime') will mean that, for the first time, U.K. private companies and

+LLPs will need to identify their registrable PSCs.
+Listed companies that are subject to the DTR regime3 are excluded from the scope of the PSC Regime.4

 The PSC Regime is not restricted to individuals who are associated with the United Kingdom (e.g. nationality, residency or otherwise).
-As a matter of law, the PSC Regime applies to any individual that holds an interest giving it significant control (see below) over a relevant UK company or LLP.
-Foreign individuals may be subject to the disclosure requirements (as set out below) under the PSC Regime.
+As a matter of law, the PSC Regime applies to any individual that holds an interest giving it significant control (see below) over a relevant U.K. company or LLP.
+Foreign individuals may be subject to the disclosure requirements (see III. below) under the PSC Regime.